mirjoy/responsive-design-demo/README.md

-# responsive-design-demo
+# Responsive Design Demo

-a starter repo for my session on how to use grids/bootstrap
+Download this starter repo and then follow along with the tutorial.